MingyuanRen/WaterlooLibrary/README.md

 Search Book Page: A page showing a list/table of books with details (like ISBN, title, author, year of publication, publisher, inventory, price)
 Search bar to filter the list by different criteria (like title, author, ISBN).

+Borrow books and Reservations Page: A page allowing users to borrow or reserve books.

 Admin Page: A page for Administrators to manage user info, books inventory(add or return).

+Admin Application: A page for users to apply for administrator.

 Issue and Return Management: A system for checking books in and out, and updating the status of the books.